rnorthconference/rnorthconference.github.io/content/blog/code-of-conduct.md

     "conference",
 ]
 +++

-noRth is dedicated to providing a harassment-free experience for participants at our event(s). noRth is a conference intended for professional networking and collaboration in the R community.
+While we are virtual, we are still committed to providing a harassment-free experience for participants at our event(s). noRth is a conference intended for professional networking and collaboration in the R community.
 We encourage the open exchange of ideas and expression and thus require an environment that recognizes the inherent worth of every person and group.

 A **Code of Conduct** is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
 It also provides a benchmark for self evaluation and acts as a vehicle for better identity of the community and organization.
 If you have general questions about codes of conduct, a good place to start is this [code of conduct FAQ](https://www.ashedryden.com/blog/codes-of-conduct-101-faq#cocfaq).